lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 # Adding a Note

 You can add a note to a selected part of your image.
-This is useful if you want to make a note for future use, but do not want to tag and include it in the annotations.
+This is useful if you want to make a note about the image for future use, but do not want to include that information in the annotations.

 Select a part of your image and [draw a shape](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#drawing-annotations).
 You will see the Add Tag and Add Note buttons in the panel on the right.